Frequently Asked Questions about SIPs

 SIP homes go up much faster than traditionally framed buildings.
 A properly trained SIP installation crew can cut framing time by 55 percent compared to conventional wood framing, according to a third-party study conducted by R.S.
 Means.
 Panels are manufactured as big as 8-foot by 24-foot, so entire wall and roof sections can be put up quickly, reducing dry-in time.
 SIPs are ready to install when they arrive at the jobsite, eliminating the time needed to perform the individual jobsite operations of framing, insulating and sheathing stick framed walls.
 Electrical chases are typically provided in the core of panels, so there is no need to drill through studs for wiring.

 Structural insulated panels are one of the most environmentally responsible building systems available.
 A SIP building envelope provides continuous insulation, is extremely airtight, allows for better control over indoor air quality, reduces construction waste, and helps save natural resources.
 Life cycle analysis has shown that SIP homes have a tremendous positive environmental impact by reducing energy use and greenhouse gas emissions throughout the home’s life cycle.
 SIP designs can save 45% more CO2 with a 5.1 year energy payback and a 3.8 year greenhouse gas payback compared to stick framing examples.
-Learn more on our sustainable building page.
+Learn more on our sustainable building page or download the 2024 SIP Environmental Product Declaration.